JetBrains Rider 2024.3 Help

 2. Select the log source in one of the following ways:

-• To view logs for all resources, select your Kubernetes root node and, on the right side of the Services tool window, click Follow Log icon (Follow Log).
+• To view logs for all resources, select your Kubernetes cluster and click Follow Log icon (Follow Log) on the toolbar of the Services tool window.

 View logs

-• To view logs for a particular resource, select the resource and, on the right side of the Services tool window, click Follow Log icon (Follow Log).
+• To view logs for a particular resource, select the resource and click Follow Log icon (Follow Log) on the toolbar of the Services tool window.
 Alternatively, right-click a resource and select Follow Log.

 If multiple containers exist in the pod, select the one you want to follow logs for from the displayed list of containers.